divya-06/SYSC-4805-Frostbite/README.md

 5. Place the robot in the test arena and power it on.

 ## Unit Testing
-Unit tests are located in the `unitTest` branch.
+Unit tests are located in the `tests` branch.
 Switch to that branch and follow the README instructions to test individual modules.

 ## Authors